 A wise person once said, “Holding onto a resentment is like swallowing poison and hoping the other person will die.”

 Right now, I chose to reflect on my present blessings, of which I have plenty.
 I wrote a piece this morning for http://www.perfectmamasconfess.com about gratitude.
-The feeling of gratitude has stuck with me all day.
-I am mightily blessed with the love of my family and for their love I couldn’t be more grateful.
+The feeling of thankfulness has stuck with me all day.
+I am mightily blessed with the love of my family, and for their love, I couldn’t be more grateful.

 But my mood today is strange.

 I sit here counting my blessing and am feeling a little discombobulated because of an email Stanley received this morning.
 Some of you have read my blog “Family and Forgiveness” and know how I royally screwed up last summer.
 The email Stan received was about my mistakes and how, or if, we can fix the mess my mistakes caused.
 I have apologized, but my apology has been rejected time and time again.
 So, for me, I am not sure what else I can do.

 I have talked many other times in my past blogs about making mistakes, owning up to mistakes, letting go of grudges, and the power of true forgiveness.
 I can still look back and think, “If only…” so I can continue to grow and learn from my mistakes.
 But I won’t sit and lament “If only…” because lamenting will get me nowhere, so I will keep on focusing on my blessings.
 I will go on learning to forgive.
 I will keep on letting go of grudges.
 And hopefully, the example I set will be enough for the love of my children…